anupama-bhatta/collegedirectory/README.md

-# **Wesleyan College Directory**
+# **College Directory**

 ## **Description**

-A directory app for Wesleyan College to view and manage faculty and staff listings.
-Users can easily add, sort, edit, or delete entries for streamlined management.
+A directory application created for Wesleyan College to manage faculty and staff listings.
+Users can easily view, add, sort, edit, or delete entries for streamlined management of college staff and faculty information.

 ## **Features**